Bluetooth pairing ( establishing a connection between two Bluetooth devices) can sometimes be tougher than it looks.

 Although this simple technology is widely available, many people occasionally experience a hiccup in their Bluetooth experience.

-Try one of these eight tips to help you manage possible Bluetooth issues!
+Have a look at our four Bluetooth episodes or try one of these eight tips to help you manage possible Bluetooth issues!

 1. Make sure both devices are ready to go!